CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-6-send-one-way-request.md

     ![Webhook Site Success](media/36.png)

-### Send a message to Microsoft Teams channel
+### Send a message to the Microsoft Teams channel (Optional)

 An optional lab to connect to Microsoft Teams:

-- Follow the official steps from the [documentation to create an Incoming Webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#create-an-incoming-webhook-1) and when you have your rwebhook URL ready, update the previous `send-one-way-request` policy.
+- Follow the official steps from the [documentation to create an Incoming Webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#create-an-incoming-webhook-1) and when you have your webhook URL ready, update the previous `send-one-way-request` policy.

 - If you want, you can format the required payload.
 The payload sent to a Teams channel uses the [MessageCard](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-reference) JSON schema.
 You can experiment with different cards in the [MessageCard Playground](https://messagecardplayground.azurewebsites.net/).